 I encourage you to stand back and look at your situation.
 What are you writing?
 What are you thinking about writing?
 A Play?
 A Novel?
 A series of some kind?
 YA?
 Sunday School Curriculum?
 Bible Study guides?
 Poetry/ Devotionals?
 A blog?
 What issues are you facing?
 What are your hopes and dreams?
 For yourself?
 Your children?
 Your family?
 Your community?
 Have you written those thoughts down?
 ON PAPER?
 Or are they still floating around in your head with a "someday" timeline on them?

-I encourage you to get them out of your head and put them on paper or at least put them in a computer/ tablet, etc. Just stop walking around w/ them in your "mental file cabinet"!
+These are a few tips for writers, I encourage you as a writer to get them out of your head and put them on paper or at least put them in a computer/ tablet, etc. Just stop walking around w/ them in your "mental file cabinet"!
 Things can and do get lost up there!!
 AND when you do get around to writing them down?
 DON'T try to write them down perfectly -- just record them, get them out of your head and on paper.
 Edits/ re-writes and perfecting comes later.
 And if you choose to write them down?
 Purchase some files ($ store?) and whenever you feel the need to write something, place it in the file.
 Every now and then, pull the file out and review what you've written.
 Are you seeing any patterns?
 Is something beginning to develop into a shape?
 A form?
 Are you seeing anything?

 Do you know who YOUR market is?
 Who will purchase your book?
 Can you create a PROFILE (age, gender, education, financial status, where they shop for books, etc.) of the person that you want to reach w/ your book?
 IF you are writing for a Christian audience, what is your purchaser's religious affiliation?
 Your desire may be for EVERYONE to want your book but EVERYONE is NOT a market!
 What's yours?